 Each year, Dayton Live’s Education & Engagement team offers one or more in-depth education projects at no charge to participants.
 Each project is designed with a particular performance and/or theme in mind so the experience has a lasting effect on the community.

 Support Performing Arts Education

 Join a growing community of arts enthusiasts who support Dayton Live’s incredible arts education programs.
-As an arts donor you will enjoy benefits like: being invited to private events, gaining exclusive 24-hour access to tickets prior to general release and having a profound impact on the future of the arts in our community!
+As an arts donor you will enjoy benefits like: being invited to private events, gaining exclusive access to tickets prior to general release and having a profound impact on the future of the arts in our community!